Uvalde Little League

 d.
 Managers and coaches will assist the Umpire-in-Chief as needed, on any level.

-5. On games where the team is assigned umpire duty, the team is responsible for providing umpires.
+5. When a team is assigned umpire duty, a representative for that team must show up to assist the plate umpire.
 In cases where umpire(s) do not show or failure to provide umpires, the manager of the team assigned to umpire duty will be subject to assuming the next available duties of the two participating teams of the game missed.
 Intentional or multiple violations will result in game suspension of the manger for the next game.
 Missed umpire duty will be recorded and used for consideration for tournament team coaches and future Little League positions.

-6. If a team wants to trade umpire duty with another team, to reassign that responsibility, the schedule must be notified 24 hours prior to the game.
-Failure to notify the scheduler will result in the originally assigned team being held responsible for umpire duties.
+6. If a team wants to trade umpire duty with another team, to reassign that responsibility, the division coordinator must be notified within 24 hours prior to the game.
+Failure to notify will result in the originally assigned team being held responsible for umpire duties.

 7. Exceptions will be permitted by the umpire-in-chief or the league president to appoint emergency substitutes when necessary.
 This emergency appointment does not relieve the manager or coach of their responsibilities.